orange-cloudavenue/kube-image-updater/docs/advanced/metrics.md

 ## Settings

-The following arguments can be used to configure the metrics *(Available in kimup-operator, kimup-controller and kimup-admission-controller)*:
+The following arguments can be used to configure the metrics *(Available in kimup-operator and kimup-controller)*:

 | Flag           | Default  | Description               |
 | -------------- | -------- | ------------------------- |